-- Liabilities that will be ongoing during probate.
+- Liabilities that will be ongoing—still due for payment—during probate.

 - Liabilities that can be paid in full once the probate estate is opened.

-Once you have divided the bills into the two categories, refer to How a Deceased Person's Debts Are Handled Before and During Probate to determine which bills should be paid immediately and which ones can wait until the probate estate has been opened with the probate court.
+Once you have divided the bills into the two categories, you will need to determine which bills should be paid immediately and which ones can wait until the probate estate has been opened with the probate court.